 Complete Comparison of Top Intel Core and Ryzen 5 Processor

-The following table compares the top processors from their respective category in the Core i5 and the Ryzen 5 series.
+The following table compares the top processors from their respective categories in the Core i5 and the Ryzen 5 series.

 |Product||Type||Single Core |